Suggestion: Watch the 10 minutes video tutorial before reading this article

-Once Tmall Global opened up in 2014, American and European ecommerce companies could start selling directly to Chinese consumers, on one of the China’s largest and most visited online marketplaces.
+Once Tmall Global opened up in 2014, American and European eCommerce companies could start selling directly to Chinese consumers, on one of China’s largest and most visited online marketplaces.

 All this while getting paid in US dollars or Euros, directly to a local bank account.

 In this guide, you will learn everything you must know about the difference between Tmall and Tmall Global, Alipay payments, order fulfillment, and both fixed and flexible costs.